 Later in the day, Ford backed away from the suggestion like a stoner when the big police dog sniffs out the stash under the seat of his van.

 “I am not getting into federal issues like that,” Ford said.
 “That’s a federal issue.
-I am going to stick to municipal issues.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I am going to stick to municipal issues.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 He admits he did try to weigh in when asked but he said he really isn’t up on the debate that does not fall into his elected purview and probably should have stayed away from it.